uwmadisoncals/cals-main-plugins/types/readme.txt

 10. Bulk editing child content using Field Tables

 == Changelog ==

+= 2.2.23 =
+* Fixed issue with Toolset registration

+= 2.2.22 =
+* First version of the public relationship API that will be sustainable also for many-to-many relationships.
+* Added a warning about dropping the PHP 5.2 support (which is no longer officially supported anyway) in the near future.
+* Fixed: Using the_title filter without the mandatory $id argument.
+* Fixed: Deprecated function notice in PHP 7.2.

 = 2.2.21 =
 * Fixed a compatibility issue with Beaver Builder